Italy in two minds about foreign investors

 Italy has had a flip-flopping attitude towards foreign investors for a while.
 In 2011, following national outrage at the purchase by France's Lactalis of dairy group Parmalat (PLT.MI), Italy set up a strategic equity fund, FSI, to turn mid-sized firms into large companies that could create jobs and develop skills at home.

 The FSI, which is private equity arm of state-backed investment holding Cassa Depositi e Prestiti, has 4 billion euros to spend and has until now been largely inactive.
 It tried and failed to take over fashion company Valentino, according to insiders, and its portfolio was until now only made up of small investments in biopharmaceuticals firm Kedrion, broadband group Metroweb and a 4.5 percent stake in insurer Generali.

-On Friday, the FSI agreed to take an 85 percent stake in gas plant supplier AnsaldoEnergia, which is a unit of state-owned defence firm Finmeccanica.
-This cuts off South Korea's Doosan Heavy Industries, whose takeover plan had been opposed by local politicians and trade unions.
+On Friday, the FSI agreed to take an 85 percent stake in gas plant supplier AnsaldoEnergia, which is a unit of state-owned defense firm Finmeccanica (SIFI.MI).
+This cuts off South Korea's Doosan Heavy Industries (034020.KS), whose takeover plan had been opposed by local politicians and trade unions.

 Carlo Bellavite Pellegrini, economic professor at the Catholic University in Milan said rather than shield companies from foreign ownership, it is better to make sure they are equipped to face global challenges.